raulsenaferreira/computer-science/README.md

 ## Becoming an OSS student

-To officially register for this course you must create a profile in our [Perfil dos estudantes](https://github.com/raulsenaferreira/computer-science/issues/1) issue.
+Crie seu perfil em [Perfil dos estudantes](https://github.com/raulsenaferreira/computer-science/issues/1) issue.

 > **"How can I do this?"**